wolffshots/esp32-webserver/README.md

 ## how to use project

-1. run `git submodule add git@github.com:wolffshots/esp32-component-template.git components/esp32-component-template` in your main project
+1. run `git submodule add git@github.com:wolffshots/esp32-webserver.git components/esp32-webserver` in your main project
 2. configure project if needed
-3. `#include "component-template.h"` should give you access to this component.
+3. `#include "webserver.h"` should give you access to this component.

-if the above steps don't work then you may need to run `git submodule init components/esp32-component-template` and then `git submodule update --remote --recursive` in your main project
+if the above steps don't work then you may need to run `git submodule init components/esp32-webserver` and then `git submodule update --remote --recursive` in your main project

 ## folder contents

-the component **esp32-component-template** contains three source files in C lang: [component-template.c](component-template.c). this file is located in root folder.
+the component **esp32-webserver** contains three source files in C lang: [webserver.c](webserver.c). this file is located in root folder.

 esp-idf projects are build using cmake. the project build configuration is contained in `CMakeLists.txt` files that provide set of directives and instructions describing the project's source files and targets (executable, library, or both).